Voitanos/azure-pipelines-spfx-templates/README.md

 ```

 > Note: If you do not have a `github` service connection in the project hosting your pipeline (or you do not have access to it), you can create one via **Project Settings**.
 Just make sure the name of this service connection is specified in the `endpoint` field.
 See [service connections](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) for more details.
+>
+> The sample project's service connection is named **voitanos-github**, as it points to this org's repo.
+The name is entirely up to you though.

 ### Step 2: Add the job templates to your Azure pipeline